Edith-xx/DIAL-for-Cross-Domain-UAV-RFFI/README.md

 ## Acknowledgment

 The experiments in this project are conducted using a publicly available UAV RF dataset. (https://www.genesys-lab.org/hovering-uavs)

 We sincerely acknowledge and thank the original data providers for making the dataset publicly accessible, which has supported this research.

 ## Citation

 If you find this repository useful in your research, please cite the related paper.

+Z. Cai, G. Lu, Y. Wang, G. Gui and J. Sha, "Robust Cross-Domain Drone RFFI Method Using Domain-Invariant Adversarial Learning and Manifold Regularization," \emph{IEEE Trans.
+Cogn.
+Commun.
+Netw.}, vol. 12, pp. 443-453, 2026.

 ## License

 This project is distributed under a custom non-commercial license.

 Any form of commercial use is prohibited.

 本项目基于自定义非商业许可证发布，禁止用于任何形式的商业用途。